Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 When she wasn't ill, oh, how wonderful it was to be around her, and to see how she contributed to people's well being, and how much joy she felt in that, and how much people received from that and how much they enjoyed her presence.
 I learned so much from her.

-And I said, Could you give me an example of one of the things that she did that had great power for you in helping you remember the joy that we feel in contributing to people's well being?
+I said, Could you give me an example of one of the things that she did that had great power for you in helping you remember the joy that we feel in contributing to people's well being?

 He said, Well, there's so many things she did.
 It's hard to pick one out.
 He said, Well, as your mother told you about the time that she brought Taylor and his wife and two children into the house when they lost their house during the depression.
 They stayed in the house for five years.